 Source: in-scope extractive companies.
 The Ministry of Agriculture (MoA) did not provide the exports data related to these agricultural companies.

-A presented above, the variation noted confirm the decreasing trend of volumes produced, mainly for rubber.
+As presented above, there is a slight decrease in volumes of agricultural crops produced in 2023 compared to 2022, particularly for rubber.

 Exports